matthiasklan/canvasStreamer/README.md

 ## Demo

+> __Warning:__ The deployed demo is not working anymore, because the peerjs cloud does not support tls connections and the github pages ist switched to enforcing https connections.

 Here is a demo of streaming a three.js canvas:

 open the [Server](http://mklan.github.io/canvasStreamer/Server/) and copy the peer id.
 Now